onedusk/lowkey/docs/CONTRIBUTING.md

 ## Guideline

 *   Please follow the [Code of Conduct](docs/CODE_OF_CONDUCT.md).
-*   Please make sure your code is formatted with `gofmt`.
+*   Please make sure your code is formatted.
-*   Please make sure your code is linted with `golint`.
+*   Please make sure your code is linted.
 *   Please make sure your code is tested.

 Thank you for your contribution!